clarissecasicarino/my-loot/README.md

 cd api
 npm install

-# Create a .env file, then copy and paste the credentials below to the file.
+# Create a .env file in the root directory of the api folder, then copy and paste the credentials below to the file.
 DB_HOST=localhost
 DB_USER=root
 DB_PASSWORD=
 DB_NAME=myloot_test
 PORT=3001
-REACT_APP_API_URL=http://localhost:3001

 # Start the server
 npm run dev          # Starts on http://localhost:3001